 Each year a group of dedicated individuals has been hard at work preparing for the school year.
 This group includes our transportation director, our bus drivers, bus monitors and bus shop employees.
 These employees want to be absolutely certain that all of our children have a safe experience from the time they step on the school bus until they arrive at their school in the morning or home in the afternoon.

-Our school bus fleet has 114 buses and 86 full-time bus drivers.
+Our school bus fleet has 135 buses and approximately 100 full-time bus drivers.
 In addition to the regular drivers, there are a number of drivers who drive for special activities or substitute on regular routes.
 Our buses travel the roads from one end of Habersham County to the other.
 Our drivers take children to and from school as well as to a multitude of special events and activities after school and on weekends.
 Each of these drivers has a Commercial Driver License (CDL) with passenger and school bus endorsements.
 Every driver undergoes training in highway and bus safety at least annually.

 Our school system is very fortunate to also have a staff of highly qualified bus mechanics who maintain our buses and make sure that safety is a priority.
 Each driver conducts an inspection of his or her bus prior to each trip to make sure that the bus is as safe as it can be.
 The mechanics conduct regular monthly inspections of each bus and make needed repairs to the buses to keep them in safe working order.
 In addition, they prepare each bus for an annual rigorous inspection done by the Department of Motor Vehicle Safety

 Keep in mind that our drivers are on the road by 5:30 a.m. picking children up for school.
 In the afternoons after school it is not unusual for some buses to be on the road until after 7:00 p.m..
 Transportation Director, Stephanie Walker, reminds us that Georgia law requires you to stop your vehicle when you see a school bus stopped to load or unload students.